c4pt000/Docker-BigSur/README.md

 			</dict>
 ```

-# 04-23-2024 Monterey,Ventura,Sonoma is working use "vmxnet3" with KVM for networking adapter type
+# 04-23-2024 Monterey,Ventura,Sonoma is working use "vmxnet3" with KVM for networking adapter type graphics should be vmware-svga or vmware

 # updates 12-09-2023 Sonoma will not install see ventura install here